The 2025 edition! Highlights and types of decorations of the Sendai Tanabata Festival, the largest Tanabata Festival in Japan in Miyagi Prefecture.

 • Sightseeing

-The Sendai Tanabata Matsuri is a traditional event that has continued since the Edo period (1603-1867), and has spread to the general public since it was encouraged by feudal lord Date Masamune, and is now a nationally renowned event.
-Although the Tanabata Festival was originally held on the seventh day of the seventh month of the lunar calendar and is popular throughout Japan, the "Sendai Tanabata Festival" is held every year from August 6 to 8 of the current calendar, using the "Chu-ryaku" calendar, which is the calendar with one month added to the new calendar.
+The Sendai Tanabata Festival is a traditional event that has been held since the Edo period (1603-1867), and has become a nationally renowned event since it was promoted by feudal lord Date Masamune.
+Originally, the Tanabata Festival was held on the seventh day of the seventh month of the seventh lunar month, but the Sendai Tanabata Festival is held from August 6 to 8 of the current calendar year using the "Chu-ryaku" calendar, which is the calendar with one month added to the new calendar year.
+The following is an explanation of the highlights of the Sendai Tanabata Matsuri and the types of decorations used!

 Delicate Japanese paper decorations fluttering in the wind